CCeph/battleships/README.md

 (Done) Decide when all ships are sank.
 (Done) Display a winner.
 (Done) Allow the game to be reset
-Hide input section when game is not reset
+(Done) Hide input section when game is not reset
 Hide Computer ships

 Let the player know when it is their turn, when they keep playing, and when turns have been switched